Posts

 THE 80/20 PORTFOLIO

-When I first meet with clients, I always start out with an 80/20 approach to investing.
+When I first meet with clients, I generally start out with an 80/20 approach to investing.
 With 80% being the Foundation of your portfolio and 20% being the Opportunity portion of your portfolio.

 These percentages can change and fluctuate depending on many factors – like your age, time horizon to retirement, risk tolerance and financial objectives – but it’s a good starting point.
 Let’s look at this a little closer.